openscm/openscm/docs/usage.rst

-For example, the parameter for industrial carbon emissions belongs to the parameter for carbon emissions, which in turn belongs to the root parameter for emissions.
+For example, the parameter for industrial carbon emissions belongs to the parameter for carbon emissions, which in turn belongs to the root parameter emission.
 Thus, it is identified by

     ``Emissions`` -> ``CO2`` -> ``Industrial``.

-In the low-level API parameters are expected to be identified by tuples of strings describing their position in the hierarchy, i.e. in this example ``("Emissions", "CO2", "Industrial")``.
-The high-level API also allows for giving it as a string with the hierarchical levels separated by ``|``, e.g. ``"Emissions|CO2|Industrial"``.
+In the core API parameters are expected to be identified by tuples of strings describing their position in the hierarchy, i.e. in this example ``("Emissions", "CO2", "Industrial")``.
+The ScmDataFrame API also allows for giving it as a string with the hierarchical levels separated by ``|``, e.g. ``"Emissions|CO2|Industrial"``.

 See :ref:`standard-parameters` for the standard parameters in OpenSCM.